buildcore-io/build5-otr-examples/src/examples/crew3toAward/TUTORIAL.md

 * <sub>video for download [here](./images/tutorial.mp4)</sub>

-Below is an example on how to set-up crew3 integration with Soonaverse awards.
+Below is an example on how to set-up crew3 integration with Build-5 awards.

     1. Create a new mnemonic for your API
     2. Make the API guardian on the space
-    3. Create award within the Soonaverse that's linked to quest in crew3
+    3. Create award within the Build-5 that's linked to quest in crew3
     4. Use script to query crew3 and issue new badge's when quest completed

 ## 1. Create a new mnemonic for your API